Reading time: 3 minutes

-Now every Australian with a super account is exposed to capital markets.
+Now every Australian with a super account is exposed to capital markets and the impact of market twists and turns on their account balance.
 They are also encouraged to fund their own retirement, so the performance of their super, how it intersects with the Age Pension, other investments and constantly shifting super rules really matters.

-The growing complexity of our retirement system means most people will need to seek advice to get the most out of their super and plan for retirement.
+The growing complexity of our retirement system means most people will need advice to get the most out of their super and plan for retirement.

 A matter of trust

-The main reason people give for not seeking financial advice is cost, although the Hayne Royal Commission has seriously dented the reputation of the advice industry.
+The main reason people give for not seeking financial advice is cost, although the Hayne Royal Commission into Misconduct in the Banking, Superannuation and Financial Services Industry seriously dented the reputation of the advice industry.
 The commission unearthed conflicts of interest where advisers are rewarded for selling certain products whether they are in the client’s best interests or not, as well as systematic overcharging, hidden fees and fees for no service.

 Not all financial advisers are guilty of these bad practices, but it is hardly surprising that people are wary of paying for advice, especially if that advice is conflicted.